tharwaninitin/etlflow/README.md

   step1.process()
 ```
 6. Lets add another step which will copy this transformed data in Bigquery table.
-For this step to work correctly [Google Cloud SDK](https://cloud.google.com/sdk/install) needs to be installed and configured
+For this step to work correctly [Google Cloud SDK](https://cloud.google.com/sdk/install) needs to be installed and configured as in this library upload from local file to Bigquery uses [bq command](https://cloud.google.com/bigquery/docs/bq-command-line-tool) which is only recommended to be used in testing environments as in production files should be present on **Google Cloud Storage** when uploading to Bigquery, see this [page](etljobs/src/main/scala/etljobs/etlsteps) for more details on each Step
 ```scala
 import etljobs.etlsteps.BQLoadStep
 import com.google.cloud.bigquery.{BigQuery, BigQueryOptions}